dulibrarytech/digitaldu-frontend/README.md

 ### Local Setup and Configuration

- - Steps to configure Digital Collections app locally...
+ - Steps to configure the app locally...
     1. Clone the application files from Git repository(https://github.com/dulibrarytech/digitaldu-frontend.git")

     2. Run "sudo npm install" from the root folder to install dependencies